 This speaker is ideal for anyone after a more powerful and room-filling sound than the Charge 4 can muster, though be prepared to house a slightly larger unit.
 After all, compared to its smaller siblings, this is something of a brute!

-The Xtreme 2 matches its predecessor in power, with a 40-watt output, can wirelessly connect up to three smartphones or tablets at any one time, and can charge devices via dual USB ports.
+The Xtreme 2 matches its predecessor in power, with a 40W output.
+It can wirelessly connect up to three smartphones or tablets at any one time, and can charge devices via dual USB ports.
 It offers 15 hours of playtime, a speakerphone, an IPX7 waterproof design and JBL Connect+.

-The Xtreme 2 wins our affection with its full, large-scale and dynamic sound, and solid, chunky build.
+The Xtreme 2 won our affection with its full, large-scale, dynamic sound and solid, chunky build.
 In fact, in our review we call it "one of the best portable speakers around", praising the Xtreme 2 for "sonic subtlety you wouldn’t expect from first impressions".

-The current Pulse 3, meanwhile, is a unique offering, arguably more of a party-crowd pleaser than any other JBL speaker with its 360-degree sound and ‘light show’ feature.
+The Pulse 4, meanwhile, is a unique offering and arguably the most crowd-pleasing speaker in JBL's arsenal, thanks to its 360-degree sound and ‘light show’ feature.

-Much more than a Bluetooth speaker, the Pulse 3 also has the appeal of a disco light with its flashing LEDs.
-A 360-degree sound also makes it stand out from JBL's other offerings too.View Deal
+Much more than a Bluetooth speaker, the Pulse 4 also has the appeal of a disco light with its flashing LEDs.
+A 360-degree sound and JBL's newer PartyBoost feature also makes it stand out.View Deal

 Almost top and tailing the JBL wireless speaker line-up are the Boombox and Clip speakers, respectively.